Markdown

 This special treatment is often undesirable for non-literal content.

-Console sessions
+Console sessions and scripts

 When documenting console usage, consider using syntax highlighting to help users identify what must be typed on the console and what is program output.

-You can specify the console
+You can specify the console language identifier and use $ to represent the prompt.

 GitHub shows terminal input and output with different styles: